tunacinsoy/dsa-practices/Network/Python.md

 ---

-> [!NOTE] What are the differences between sets and lists?
 >
 > Python **lists** and **sets** are both collections but have key differences in their behavior and use cases:
 > ### 1. **Duplicates**